lilnouncil/lilnouncil-gov/README.md

 ### Voting Quorum

-The minimum number of **Lil Nouncilors** needed to vote on a proposal for a decision to be made.
+The minimum number of **Lil Nouncillors** needed to vote on a proposal for a decision to be made.
 Abstains count towards quorum.
 A vote that fails to meet the quorum is null and void.

 Current Voting Quorum: 30%